antireaction/queerrights-en/docs/transrights/intro.md

 	- **Sex-reassignment surgery (SRS)**, which can include
 		- **Bottom surgery**: Surgery on the genitals
 		- **Top surgery**: Surgery on the chest (double mastectomy/removal of breasts for transmasculine people or breast augmentation for transfeminine people)
-		- Facial surgery, vocal chord surgery, removal of reproductive organs, and liposuction in specific places don't have nicknames in trans communities like the other two.
+		- Facial surgery, vocal chord surgery, removal of reproductive organs, clavicle shortening or lengthening, and liposuction in specific places - surgeries which don't have nicknames in trans communities like the other two.

 Just like cis people, trans people can have very different understandings of and relationships with their gender identity and expression, have different priorities, and experience gender incongruence, dysphoria, and euphoria differently.
 Naturally, their paths will be different and transitions can also look very different due to this.